psychemedia/island-storynotes/worsley/worsley_scandalous tale.md

 Lord *Peterborough* was next examined; his figure impressed on the minds of the Jury a great probability of his being successful in the Lady's *good opinion*.
 As *Quitam* says in the farce, "Had he been seen knocking at the street door, it would have been sufficient."
 His Lordship, however, was reserved in his evidence, and said little more than that he had known the Lady.

 The *Marquis of Graham* was the third evidence.
-In the course of which he spoke with uncommon modesty; we hope this truth is no libel on a man of fashion---the fact is, he spoke very feelingly on the the occasion, and some saucy auditors were ill-natured enough to say it was not surprizing, as his Lordship had received favours from the Lady that had made a lasting impression.
+In the course of which he spoke with uncommon modesty; we hope this truth is no libel on a man of fashion---the fact is, he spoke very feelingly on the occasion, and some saucy auditors were ill-natured enough to say it was not surprizing, as his Lordship had received favours from the Lady that had made a lasting impression.

 The Hon.
 Mr. *Windham* was next sworn.
 He acknowledged to have visited Lady Worsley.
 Counsel then asked him if he had not received a ring from her Ladyship as a present; he said he had---was it a wedding-ring; ---he could not tell that---was it a plain ring? yes.---Her Ladyship's ring closed this evidence.